adriens/katacoda-scenarios/psql-trick/purge-partitions/step6.md

-# Partition impact on query plan
+# Partition impact on execution plan

-Let's take a quick look and compare explain plan while trying to select a given month.
+Let's take a quick look and compare execution plan while trying to select a given month.

 On the partitionned table: